David Weinberger

 • Represented the United States government in Wells Fargo Bank Northwest National Association v Victoria Aircraft Leasing Limited, navigating complex legal terrain concerning the commercial exception to sovereign immunity under the Foreign States Immunities Act 1985 (Cth).
 Successfully secured favourable rulings under the Act of State doctrine, non-justiciability, and sovereign immunity.
 Both the lower and appellate courts roundly rejected all of Nauru’s claims.

 David is a member of the Law Institute of Victoria (LIV) and the New York State Bar Association.
 He is a Life Member of the St Kilda Baseball Club (est. 1879).
+David has served on of the firm’s executive committee for four years and was a governor of the American Chamber of Commerce in Australia (AmCham AU).

 Relevant experience